jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 ## MATE Terminal settings

+While I have found the MATE Terminal an improvement over the default Terminal in the past, in more recent versions of Ubuntu and Fedora Linux, there is an odd bug where every time you switch to/from a MATE Terminal window, the MATE terminal window gets _smaller_.
+Unless this is fixed, I will not be using MATE Terminal.

 I like the MATE Terminal application slightly better than the default Terminal, because it is fairly straightforward from the menu settings